cartrawler/cartrawler.github.io/docs/ios/customisation/supplierBenefits.md

  // Dark Mode logo
 supplierBenefitsStyle.darkLogoURL = URL(string: "http://www.cartrawler.com/dark_logo.png") // Supplier benefit dark mode banner logo
 ```

-Note:
+{: .note}
-* If dark logo is not set, default `CTSupplierBenefitsStyle` logo will be used.
+If dark logo is not set, default `CTSupplierBenefitsStyle` logo will be used. <br/>
-* If you don't provide any attributes for the logo, the component that shows the logo will be hidden.
+If you don't provide any attributes for the logo, the component that shows the logo will be hidden.

 ---